 Source: Good On You

-It’s hard (especially for us Aussies) to factor in tipping into your budget when traveling, but more often than not staff rely heavily on tips to ensure they’re wage is more livable.
+It’s hard (especially for us Aussies) to factor in tipping into our budget when traveling.
+But more often than not staff rely heavily on tips to ensure they’re wage is more livable.
 If you’ve noticed your HTOA is using the words ‘minimum wage’, perhaps you need to ensure your tip is a fair offering.

 Marketing a region of sustainability within a larger product offering that’s not sustainable.